az7jh2/SDePER/docs/cli_options.rst

 .. note::

    We do not provide options for renaming output files.
-All output files are in the same folder as input files.
+For Docker/Singularity implementations, the output folder is the mounted folder where the input files are located.
+For pip/conda installations, the output folder is the current working directory where SDePER is executed.

    The cell type deconvolution result file is named as ``celltype_proportions.csv``.